IncalaCode/React-Shadcn-tRPC-Express-drizzle-orm-Better-Auth-Boilerplate/README.md

 ### Backend
 - Express.js with TypeScript
 - tRPC server for type-safe APIs
-- TypeORM for database operations
+- Drizzle ORM for database operations
 - Better Auth for authentication
 - JWT and Session support
 - CORS and security middleware

 ### Database
-- TypeORM with multiple database support
+- Drizzle ORM with multiple database support
 - Migration system with auto-generation
 - Seeding capabilities